KrisieP/Band-Project/README.md

 * A website with content to wow the user into hiring the band for an event
 * Website should be easy to navigate on all devices formats such as desktop, tablet & mobile
-* Pleasing visual elements
+* Pleasing and clear visual elements
 * Understand the bands style and versitility
-* Website with creative call-to-actions
+* Website with call-to-actions
-* Provide users with venue and user based reviews/testimonials
+* Provide users with upcoming evnt and venue information
-* Contact form should be easy to find and simple to complete
+* Contact form should be easy to find and simple to complete with instruction of the best information to contact the band with
-* Subscription button should be easy to find and simple to complete with a maximum of three fields
+* Subscription button should be easy to find and simple to complete with a maximum of two fields
-* Links to social media accounts promtoted for additional content
+* Links to social media accounts provided for further content

 [Back to Top](#table-of-contents)